 - Contact us at email@example.com to inquire about your department's status.

 - Washington University in St. Louis’ (WashU) Institute of Clinical and Translational

 Sciences (ICTS) Just-In-Time (JIT) funding

-- The Advanced HEAlth Data Institute was recently named one of the JIT Cores.
+- The Advanced HEAlth Data Institute is one of the JIT Cores.
 The JIT Core Usage Funding Program is designed to provide quick access to funding to use any of the JIT Cores for research advancing medical knowledge that can improve human health.
 This designation for the AHEAD Institute enables SLU researchers to apply for up to $5,000 in funding to utilize AHEAD Institute data and research support services.

 - The JIT Core Usage Funding Program is supported by the ICTS, Mallinckrodt Institute of Radiology, Foundation for Barnes-Jewish Hospital, St. Louis Children’s Hospital, Hope Center and Siteman Cancer Center.

 - Projects that utilize this funding mechanism must be approved by the AHEAD Institute prior to application.